This document is licensed under

 Both OGC and INSPIRE have requirements related to the CRS's used in addition to the basic requirement from the OGC API Features Core standard.
 The CRS requirement in the OGC API Features Core standard [PUB-1], requires WGS84 for 2D-data and WGS84h for 3D-data as default.
 The OGC API - Features - Part 2 standard, [PUB-5] prescribes how to support different coordinate systems with OAPIF.
 Among other requirements, the requirements concern a CRS identifier list, Storage-CRS, a bbox-crs parameter and a content-CRS in the header of the body of the response.

-The specification for filtering, [PUB-6] is still a draft version and has therefore not yet been taken into account.
+The specification for filtering, [PUB-6] has become an established standard after the publication of the examples.
+This standard has therefore not yet been taken into account in chapter 4.
 Some basic filtering requirements are described in OGC API - Features - Part 1: Core [PUB-1].
 This only concerns filtering with a bounding box and on properties.
+The specification for filtering gives a full overview of extra requirement regarding filtering.
+Some of them are listed below:

 Dutch data providers are recommended to follow the Dutch API design rules, [PUB-3] and the Geomodule.